ra1028/swiftui-atom-properties/README.md

 }
 ```

-To create a new todo item, you need to access to a writable value that update the value of `TodosAtom` we defined previously.
-We can use `@WatchState` property wrapper to obtain a read-write access to it.
+To create a new todo item, you need to access to a writable value that update the value of `TodosAtom` you defined previously.

 ```swift
 struct TodoCreator: View {